RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 This particular request is an update operation that updates an Artist in a music store application.

 The POST operation is different in that it uses the `POST` verb, and provides a content body that contains the JSON request data.
-The data sent can be raw data like a JSON or XML document, but can also be Urlencoded form data, a multipart form upload, raw binary data like PDF or Zip file... it can be anything.
+The data sent can be raw data like a JSON or XML document, but can also be urlencoded form data, a multi-part form upload, raw binary data like PDF or Zip file... it can be anything.
 Whenever you send data to the server you have to specify a `Content-Type` so that the server knows how to handle the incoming data.
 Here the data is JSON so `Content-Type: application/json`.

 The HTTP Headers provide protocol instructions and information such as the calling browser, what type of content is requested or optionally sent, and so on.
 Additionally you can also handle security via the `Authorization` header.
 This example uses a **Bearer Token** that was previously retrieved via a `Authentication` API call.
 Headers basically provide meta data: Data that describes the request, or additional data that is separate from the data in the content of a request.

 `POST` and `PUT` requests like also have a request body, which is raw data sent to the server.
 The data sent is serialized JSON of an Artist object to update the server with.

 ### HTTP Advantages
-HTTP is a great mechanism for applications because it provides many features 'out of the box' that don't have to be implemented for each tool or application.
+HTTP is a great mechanism for applications because it provides many features as part of the protocol, that don't have to be implemented for each tool or application.

-Here are a few things that REST can take advantage of with HTTP:

 * API Routing via URL
 * Unique Resource Access via URL